Clocks in digital circuits

 The idea is simple.
 Let’s assume that the capacitor is initially discharged, so the gate’s input is at a logic zero.
 This sends the output voltage to a logic one — and in turn kicks off the process of slowly charging the capacitor via R. Eventually, capacitor voltage reaches the threshold for logic “1”, at which point, the output should flip to zero, starting the inverse process of discharging the cap.
 Charge, discharge, rinse, repeat?

 Well, not exactly: in practice, the circuit will not function correctly with a standard NOT gate.
-Most of the time, the underlying analog nature of digital circuitry will rear its ugly head, and the circuit will reach a very non-digital equilibrium at Vcap = Vout = Vdd/2.
-As it turns out, a NOT gate is just a trashy high-gain inverting amplifier in disguise!
+Most of the time, the underlying analog nature of digital circuitry will rear its ugly head, and the circuit will reach a very non-digital equilibrium somewhere around Vcap = Vout = Vdd/2.
+At that point, any slight increase in Vout puts the input voltage higher, which in turn causes Vout to drop.
+This is a linear negative feedback loop that prevents oscillation.

-With some nudging, the setup might eventually start to oscillate, but because only infinitesimally small nudges will be needed to move back and forth between logic “0” and “1”, the oscillation will be a chaotic mess:
+Because of the very high gain of the NOT gate, with some nudging (e.g., with inadequate decoupling or a noisy power supply), the setup might eventually start to oscillate, but because only tiny nudges will be needed to move back and forth between logic “0” and “1”, the oscillation will be a chaotic mess:

-A linear circuit like this could be fixed by making sure that there is a precisely-tuned half-wavelength delay between the output signal and what appears on the input leg.
+A linear circuit like this could be fixed by making sure that there is a roughly half-wavelength delay between the output signal and what appears back on the input leg of the inverter.
 This way, the excursions from Vdd/2 at the desired frequency would start adding constructively, producing larger and more coherent swings over time — a resonance.

 First, let’s have a look at the non-inverting input: with three identical R1 resistors, the voltage on this leg is a simple three-way average of 0 V, the supply voltage (Vdd), and whatever the output of the op-amp happens to be at a given time.
 In other words, Vin+ can only range from 1/3 Vdd (if Vout = 0 V) to 2/3 Vdd (if Vout = Vdd).